 Conclusion

-Xometry Europe offers high quality hard and colours anodising for all our magnesium and aluminium parts.
+Xometry Asia offers high quality hard and colours anodising for all our magnesium and aluminium parts.
 We offer various colours, including black, blue, gold, green, red, orange, and others.
 To request anodising for your part, simply select your preferred type and colour under the finishing column when uploading your model to our Instant Quoting Platform.
 If you are uncertain about the type of anodising that’s best for your application, our experts are always standing by to assist.